Algorithm-Day36-LRU-Cache-lc-146

 π‘ Intuition

-To achieve O(1) time complexity for both get
+To achieve O(1) time complexity for both get and put, use:

 - A HashMap to store key β node